-If you check out the lists of things water lovers love, you will definitely see spear gunning among them.
-The best part of spear gunning is making a gun that is custom to you.
+If you check out the lists of things water lovers love, you will definitely see spearfishing among them.
+The best part of spearfishing is not only swimming with quality carbon fins but also making a gun that is custom to you.
 Today I’ll break down how to make a wooden spear gun.
 Most spear gun producers will give you the materials either individually, or in a kit that comes with trigger pieces.
 If you’re looking to make an excellent wooden spear gun, here are some of the materials you should have on hand:

 African Teak Wood